top of page

 Bio

-Collaborating artists Gayle Fraas and Duncan Slade's work has always explored the relationship of ornamental surface and portrayal of landscape in quest of a sense beyond place.
-Recognized for developing techniques for screen printing and painting with dye on fabric, other mediums include paint and ink on paper, metal, and wood.
-The collaborative
+Collaborating artists Gayle Fraas and Duncan Slade’s work explore the relationship of ornamental surface and the portrayal of landscape in quest of a sense beyond place.
+Recognized for developing techniques for printing and painting with dye on fabric; other media includes works on paper, wood and metal.
+Their collaborative dialogue has been continuous since the mid 1970’s.

-Several of the books where work is featured: Paintings of Maine by Carl Little, American Quilts: the Democratic Art 1780-2007 by Robert Shaw, The Art Quilt by Robert Shaw,
+Several books where work is featured: Maine Quilts: 250 Years of Comfort and Community by Laureen Labar, Paintings of Maine by Carl Little, American Quilts: the Democratic Art 1780-2007 by Robert Shaw, The Art Quilt by Penny McMorris and Michael Kile, and Art to Wear by Julie Shaffler Dale.

 For a long time, we've been painting places.
 It is from the specifics of a site that meaning and perceptions are engendered.
 Places are stories told through the remnants of history and the experiences of residents, through the luxury of wealth, the struggle for existence and the endurance of nature.
 Symbolic and ornamental elements respond to information gleaned from the history, geology, and culture specific to that place, functioning as visual prompts that by association give meaning to the whole.